Humboldt-WI-Dissertations/Pre2023/README.md

-# Dissertations
+# Older dissertations prepared over the years 2020 to 2022
-Welcome to our dissertations repository.
-The repo serves as a central hub for dissertation projects undertaken by our students at the Humboldt-Universität zu Berlin.
+This repository provides access to several MSc dissertations which have been conducted over the years 2020 to 2023.
+The folders organize student projects according to topics.
+Happy browsing